Pavam Pavam Rajakumaran: Plot

-The film is about 4 parallel college teachers - Gopalakrishnan (Sreenivasan), Aravindan (Siddique), Sujanapalan (Jagadish) and Gangan (Maniyanpilla Raju) who reside in the same rented house.
+The film is about 4 parallel college teachers - Gopalakrishnan, Aravindan, Sujanapalan and Gangan who reside in the same rented house.
 Gopalakrishnan, who is the Hindi teacher, is a miser and apart from sharing the rent, does not contribute money for any household or luxury items, even in dangerous or urgent situations.
 Due to Gopalakrishnan's uncooperative and miserly behaviour and his weakness that he is searching girls for marriage, his friends decide to fool him by posting him love letters in the name of a fictitious girl named Radhika and kick him out of the house, allowing them to fulfil their desires.
 They succeed in making him believe that a girl named Radhika has fallen for him.